telerik/winforms-docs/richtexteditor/features/watermark.md

 There are two types of watermarks - text and image.
 Both of them are shown behind the contents of the documents - text, images, tables, etc. and are applied on a per document basis.

-There is also a set of predefined textual watermarks - the most commonly used ones like ASAP, Urgent, Confidential, etc., that can be easily set in the following way:#_[C#] _
+There is also a set of predefined textual watermarks - the most commonly used ones like ASAP, Urgent, Confidential, etc., that can be easily set in the following way:

 {{source=..\SamplesCS\RichTextEditor\Features\Watermark.cs region=set}}
 {{source=..\SamplesVB\RichTextEditor\Features\Watermark.vb region=set}}